 For tax years starting in 2011, the $100,000 modified adjusted gross income limit for conversations to Roth IRA is eliminated and married taxpayers filing a separate return can now convert amounts to a Roth IRA.

 The Self-Directed Roth IRA LLC Secret

-Alternative investments such as real estate have always been permitted in IRAs, but few people seemed to know about this option- until the last several years.
-This is because large financial institutions have little incentive to recommend something other than stocks, bonds or mutual funds which bring in extremely profitable commissions and fees for them.
+Individual retirement accounts, or IRAs, exist in many forms.
+In general, if you have income from working for yourself or someone else, you may set up and contribute to an IRA.
+The major advantage of using a traditional IRA is that contributions are tax-deductible, whereas, a Roth IRA offers tax-free income and gains.
+Furthermore, IRA funds can be used for any purpose, including investing in real estate, tax liens, stock, bonds, gold, and even cryptocurrencies.
+Alternative investments, such as real estate, have always been permitted in IRAs, but few people seemed to know about this option until the last several years.
+This is because large financial institutions have little incentive to recommend something other than stocks, bonds or mutual funds, which bring in extremely profitable commission and fees for them.

 The Self-Directed Roth IRA LLC Solution

 The Self-Directed IRA LLC structure was affirmed in the Tax Court case Swanson v.
 Commissioner, 106 T.C.
 76 (1996), and further confirmed by the IRS in Field Service Advisory (FSA) 200128011 (April 6, 2001).